vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 26: Working with Sales**

-Sales can seem like DevRel’s opposite—but they share a goal: value.
+Sales can seem like DevRel’s opposite but they share a goal: value.
 This chapter offers ways to partner without being salesy.

 #### **Chapter 27: Developer Events**